Using the Data Anchor

 We do not recommend using public RPC nodes for production because of their low rate limits and low stake, which makes transaction landing slower than private RPC nodes.
-Please reach out if you'd like help in setting up a private endpoint.

 1